Root Canal Procedure: What to Expect During Treatment

 The words “root canal” have become almost synonymous with “horribly unpleasant experience.”
 But despite their bad reputation, root canals today are actually very similar to getting a regular filling.
-If you’re one of the millions of people who need endodontic treatment to save your teeth, rest easy—we’ll do everything we can to make sure you’re comfortable.
+If you’re one of the millions of people who need endodontic treatment or root canal treatment to save your teeth, rest easy—we’ll do everything we can to make sure you’re comfortable.

 Why do I need a root canal?